 Understanding Factors

 A factor of a number is an integer that divides the number evenly, leaving no remainder.
-In other words, if a number a can be divided by a number b without any remainder, then b is a factor of a.
-For example, the factors of 12 are 1, 2, 3, 4, 6, and 12 because 12 can be divided evenly by each of these numbers:
+Put another way, if a number a can be divided by a number b without any remainder, then b is a factor of a.
+As an example, the factors of 12 are 1, 2, 3, 4, 6, and 12 because 12 can be divided evenly by each of these numbers:

 - 12 ÷ 1 = 12